jee-r/resume/src/content/projects/en/1_ferme-roetling.md

 - Prioritized **mobile-first** design for cross-device compatibilty
 - Versioned codebase using **conventional commit**
 - Implemented client/server-side data validation using the *Zod* with efficient server-side validation in *Vercel*'s **serverless functions**
-- Implemented *Decap-CMS* a headless git based CMS
+- Implemented *Decap-CMS* a headless git based CMS.